liangk7/CarND-Term1-Project3/writeup.md

 ### Model Architecture and Training Strategy

 #### Model architecture
 The general structure of `model.py` incorporates data normalization and sample equalization.
-When getting to the convolutional neural network, the model employed is the Nvidia CNN architecture.
+When getting to the convolutional neural network, the model (using  keras layers) employed is the Nvidia CNN architecture.

 ![alt text][image1]